gchq/Palisade-examples/README.md

 ### [Performance](performance/README.md)
 The performance of the palisade services compared to native file reads (and other metrics) can be measured using the *Performance* testing suite.
 This performance-testing suite has a number of different trial types, datasets and policy variants to cover a reasonable number of common use-cases.

-Since scripts are all `.sh` files, the [services-manager](https://github.com/gchq/Palisade-services/blob/develop/services-manager/README.md) may be preferred for cross-platform compatibility.